lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 In part 1, I introduced a solution to solve A Complex tableView.

-In part 2, I want to improve the Complex iOS TableView solution to simplify the code in three ways:
+In part 2, I want to improve the Complex iOS TableView solution to refactor the code in three ways:

-- remove more responsibilities from the ViewController,
+- remove more responsibilities from the ViewController and distribute them into new or existing classes
 - take advantage of a few key Swift features, and
 - redistribute the conversion of both the input and output data.

+The complete app which demonstrates this refactoring can can be found at [**ReportTableDemo**](https://github.com/lyleresnick/ReportTableDemo).

 ## Responsibilities of the ViewController